 Fellowship funding is intended to compensate all travel and stipend expenses.
 Darat al Funun will in addition provide housing and office space.
 Fellows are responsible for their own health insurance.

-Darat al Funun is a home for the arts and artists from the Arab world.
-We organize exhibitions, talks, film screenings and educational programs, host performances and concerts, offer artist residencies, and publish books and catalogues.
-We also house an arts library with Arabic and English sources and an archive that includes video and photographic documentation of Darat al Funun's activities and files on Arab artists.
+Darat al Funun is a home for the arts and artists from the Arab world. we organize exhibitions, talks, film screenings and educational programs, host performances and concerts, offer artist residencies, and publishe books and catalogues. we also house an arts library with Arabic and English sources and an archive that includes video and photographic documentation of Darat al Funun's activities and files on Arab artists.
 In addition, Darat al Funun hosts the Khalid Shoman Collection.
 For more information, see www.daratalfunun.org.
-For specific questions about the fellowship contact email@example.com
+For specific questions about the fellowship contact firstname.lastname@example.org

 Applications are welcome in Arabic or English by 15 November 2014 with notice of award by 15 March 2015.
 Applicants should send a research proposal, also specifying their desired period of stay during the academic year 2015-16, two letters of recommendation, a writing sample, C.V., and official transcript.
 Priority will be given to proposals that indicate the role of Darat al Funun's archive.
 Applicants must have advanced to candidacy by the start of the fellowship.
 Applications are welcome from students enrolled in any university worldwide.